The Dow Jones Industrial Average index has been introduced on 26 May 1896 and it has 30 components.

 Treshold marked with red shows 0% return.

-This chart shows Dow Jones’ relative change against the US customer price index in the past 5 years.
+So this chart shows DJIA’s relative change against the US customer price index in the past 5 years.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated every month, but you can prepare similar charts for yourself by using Chartoasis Sesame.
 If you feel like analyzing DJIA’s historical price, you can do that for free at www.chartoasis.com/sesame .
 You will also need to download DJIA historical data.
 This step-by-ste guide will explain you how to do it.